mhturpin/94fifty/README.md

     I left console.log() debugging output so that anyone wanting to play with the code will have an easier time understanding what is happening behind the scenes.

+The data_analysis folder contains a sample breakdown of the data from a packet, the packet capture it came from, and a command line program to help decode a segment of data.
+The segment of data must come from a packet captured during a dribble activity (TYPE = 0x8320).
+The folder also contains a table that matches every possible TYPE with its corresponding class.